 - NVCC: MATH 288

 Eligible domestic students who lack one or more foundation may be admitted provisionally and required to take the appropriate preparatory course or pass the testout exam.
-Other students may be advised to learn the foundation material and re-apply.
+Other students may be advised to join the Computing Foundations (bridge) Certificate program, and re-apply after completing the needed courses.

 Policies